* EIA to sharply revise southbound pipeline flow volumes

 * Errors in flow data may go back to 2009-EIA

 * Data may show less Midwest glut, change market outlook

 By Joshua Schneyer and Bruce Nichols

-For analysts and economists who use EIA's data to model supply and demand in diverse U.S. regions, a revision could indicate more Canadian crude flowing south to the Gulf Coast refining hub and fewer potential gluts in the key Midwest region, where U.S. oil futures are delivered.
+But for analysts and economists who use EIA’s data to model supply and demand in diverse U.S. regions, a revision could indicate more Canadian crude flowing south to the Gulf Coast refining hub and fewer potential gluts in the key Midwest region, where U.S. oil futures are delivered.

 It could also raise more questions over the accuracy and survey methods of the EIA, which has been under fire this year over its energy data, or about whether companies including Exxon Mobil (XOM.N) have met strict reporting requirements.

 The EIA discovered it was working with incomplete data this year and potentially in 2009, and will sharply revise upward the figures, EIA statistician Michael Conner told Reuters.

 “We’ll get (pipeline flow) numbers that will be higher,” Conner said in a phone interview late Wednesday.